Improving Sequential Query Recommendation with Immediate User Feedback: Introduction

-\textbf{Contribution:} In this paper, we contribute with a novel online query recommendation algorithm that combines the effectiveness of the transformer based autoregressive models and the adaptivity of the MAB algorithms with non-stochastic reward settings.
-We make use of the MAB with expert advice learning paradigm \citep{cesa1997use,cesa2006prediction} to deal with non-stochastic reward settings.
-We adopt state of the art transformer based autoregressive models for causal language modelling as the \textit{experts} and propose a novel next-query recommendation algorithm that adapts to the immediate user feedback.
-In standard non-stochastic bandit problem setting \citep{auer2002nonstochastic,lattimore2020bandit}, the number of possible arms (i.e., queries to recommend) is fixed and known to the algorithm in advance.
-In query recommendation with a transformer, given the current query, the number of possible candidate queries from a single expert can be countably many with varying probability of relevance.
-Most importantly, possible candidate queries changes in every round depending on the query context.
-We show that by simply recommending the top query from a single expert is not always the best strategy.
-The major contribution of our work is the considerable extension of the the standard non-stochastic MAB algorithm \textbf{EXP3} \citep{auer2002nonstochastic} for \textit{dynamically} choosing a candidate set by combining different experts' recommendations.
-In Section~\ref{sec:algo}, we prove the regret bound for the proposed algorithm showing that it has better regret than the standard \textbf{EXP3} algorithm and matches the best attainable regret in adversarial settings \citep{audibert2009minimax}.
-We provide extensive experiments using query logs from online literature discovery services, while Section~\ref{sec:exp} shows that in tasks like query recommendations, fine-tuning publicly available pre-trained transformer models trained on huge corpus provide significantly better performance than learning a model from scratch with limited query log data.
+We contribute with a MAB mechanism dealing with the sequential query prediction problem.
+Our mechanism combines the effectiveness of Transformer-based auto-regressive models and the adaptivity of the MAB expert algorithms \citep{cesa1997use,cesa2006prediction} under non-stochastic rewards.
+We adopt an ensemble of state-of-the-art Transformer-based auto-regressive models for causal language modelling, hereinafter referred to as the \textit{experts}, and propose a next-query prediction algorithm that adapts to immediate user feedback.
+In standard non-stochastic MAB approaches \citep{auer2002nonstochastic,lattimore2020bandit}, the number of possible queries is fixed and known to the prediction mechanism in advance.
+On the other hand, in query prediction with Transformers, given the current query context, the number of possible candidate queries, even from a single expert, can be countably many, with varying relevance probabilities.
+Most importantly, possible candidate queries \textit{change} in every step depending on the query context.